Vuhledar: 21st century

-During the war in Donbas, many miners from Vuhledar enlisted in the Ukrainian Armed Forces, fought and died during the war.
+During the war in Donbas after 2014, many miners from Vuhledar enlisted in the Ukrainian Armed Forces, fought and died during the war.
 However, the city did not see any actual fighting until 2022.

 On 24 February 2022, Russia launched a full-scale invasion of Ukraine.
 On the day the invasion began, Vuhledar was hit by a Russian ballistic missile carrying a cluster munition.
 The missile struck outside a hospital and killed four civilians and injured another 10.

 Battle of Vuhledar

 In early 2023, Russian forces attacked Vuhledar anew.
 A major Russian attempt to take Vuhledar in February 2023 ended in disaster with "heavy losses and humiliation"; General Rustam Muradov was dismissed after the failed offensive.

-The battle has had a severe humanitarian impact on Vuhledar.
-Vuhledar's deputy mayor Maksym Verbovsky stated that Vuhledar "was destroyed", with "one hundred percent of the buildings damaged;" fewer than 500 civilians, and only one child, remained in the city once populated with 15,000 residents.
+The battle had a severe humanitarian impact on Vuhledar.
+The city was devastated.
+Vuhledar's deputy mayor Maksym Verbovsky said that Vuhledar "was destroyed", with "one hundred percent of the buildings damaged;" fewer than 500 civilians, and only one child, remained in the city once populated with 15,000 residents.

 In September 2024, a renewed offensive to capture Vuhledar led to its semi-encirclement and a Russian assault on the city.

 On 1 October, the city was captured by Russian forces.

 Economy

 The Pivdennodonbaska 1 coal mine in Vuhledar is one of the largest coal reserves in Ukraine, having estimated reserves of 69.3 million tonnes.
 The Pivdennodonbaska 3 coal mine, also in Vuhledar, is even larger, with estimated reserves of 156.9 million tonnes.
 Due to the crisis after the dissolution of the Soviet Union, the growth of the city stopped, and eight planned mines were cancelled, including Pivdennodonbaska 2 coal mine.

-The majority of people in the town work in one of the coal mines or nearby factories.
+As of 2013, the majority of people in the town worked in one of the coal mines or nearby factories.